Last Modified 19 September 2023 |

 How can I make my bedding last longer?

-There are a few things to look out for when buying a duvet that will ensure it lasts as long as possible and, lasts well.
-The higher the quality, the longer the lifespan, so we recommend you look for a duvet that has:
+There are a few things to consider when buying bedding that will ensure it lasts as long as possible and lasts well.
+The higher the quality, the longer the lifespan, so we recommend investing in a duvet that has:

-2. A duvet that has a boxed cassette construction – this means the fillings are sectioned into individual boxes across the duvet meaning they can’t move around and instead remain evenly spread.
+2. Boxed cassette construction: This means the fillings are sectioned into individual boxes across the duvet or pillow.
+This ensures the fillings can’t move around and instead remain evenly spread, banishing the risk of any unwanted lumps and bumps.

-4. When it comes to caring for your bedding, it’s recommended that you wash your pillows every other month and duvets at least twice a year.
-All Feather & Black duvets and pillows are machine washable but we also encourage professional dry cleaning as they can provide specialist care and drying.
+When it comes to caring for your bedding, it’s recommended that you wash your pillows every other month and duvets at least twice a year.
+All Feather & Black duvets and pillows are machine washable, but we also encourage professional dry cleaning as they can provide specialist care and drying.
+Regular airing can also help to keep bedding fresh.
+For more advice on caring for your bedding, browse our step-by-step guide.